Maks6666/gray_2_color/README.md

 #
 Program uses "Curses" module as main graphical interface element.

-## Future updates
+## Video colorization
-In some time this program will be also adaptated for video colorization.
+Program is also able to colorize videos.
+Being just a bunch of images (frames), each video frame could be also fitted for model.
+It will preprocess it and return colorized one.

 ## Authors:
 - Kucher Maks (maxim.kucher2005@gmail.com)